ianlewis/homepage/README.md

 ### Create the Environment

-1. Create namespaces for staging and production.

-    ```shell
-    $ kubectl create -f deploy/homepage-staging-ns.yaml
-    $ kubectl create -f deploy/homepage-prod-ns.yaml
-    ```
+I recommend you have a namespace for staging and one for production but YMMV.

-1. Create secrets for each environment.
+1. Create secrets for the homepage app.
 The secrets file should something like the file below.
 Each value should be encoded in base64.
-See the [secrets doc](http://kubernetes.io/v1.0/docs/user-guide/secrets.html) for more info.
+See the [secrets doc](http://kubernetes.io/docs/user-guide/secrets/walkthrough/) for more info.
+   Save the file to homepage-secrets.yaml.

     ```yaml
     apiVersion: v1